Amadoundiay/Azure-Sentinel-SOC-Lab/README.md

 | where EventID == 4625
 | order by TimeGenerated desc

-### 11. 🌍 Visualize Attacker IPs Using a GeoIP Watchlist

-This step enriches failed login logs with geographic information (country, city, latitude, longitude) using a custom Watchlist and KQL query in Microsoft Sentinel.

 ---

 ### 11. 🌍 Visualize Attacker IPs Using a GeoIP Watchlist

 This step enriches failed login logs with geographic information (country, city, latitude, longitude) using a custom Watchlist and KQL query in Microsoft Sentinel.

----

 #### 🧭 Step-by-Step: Create the GeoIP Watchlist in Microsoft Sentinel